Exeton/SpigotTutorial/Lessons/Lesson 2 ~ Hello World Message.md

 # Hello World Message
 ## Intro
-This tutorial will show you how to create an event and send messages to players.
-In this lesson, you will create a new project before we get started.
+This tutorial will show you how to create an event which sends a join message to players.
+You will create a new project before we get started.

 ## Setup
 Create a new project, and create all the files and code needed for plugins.
 You can review [Creating A Plugin](https://github.com/Exeton/SpigotTutorial/blob/master/Resources/CreatingAPlugin.md) for any steps you've forgotten.
 Be sure to reload your server, and make sure your plugin is enabled when you run /plugins.